 ENGAGE.EU Work Integrated Learning

 Are you interested in lifelong learning, want to act socially engaged, and bring about change in your organization?
-Our Work Integrated Learning Program enables practitioners to learn about and develop innovative and feasible solutions to resolve societal challenges.
-It is possible to earn micro-credentials, learn and apply design thinking, participate in Labs and Spaces, go on bootcamps, and eventual embed the program into your master theses.
+Try our Work Integrated Learning Program.
+An open and inclusive educational offering targeting practitioners and entrepreneurs working in contexts sensitive to challenges related to innovation and/or sustainable development.
+It is possible to earn portable certificates and ECTS points, learn and apply design thinking, participate in Labs and Spaces, go on bootcamps, and in some pilots participants earn credits that they can transfer and use in other MBA or EMBA.

-The program consists of individual modules in the form of short courses developed and delivered by one or more ENGAGE.EU partner universities.
+The program consists of intensive courses designed around one topic.
+They’re developed and delivered by one or more ENGAGE.EU partner universities.
 These modules are pilots to implement and test the program.
 Each pilot has a specific format and includes a variety of activities that are organized around two main types of phases:

 1. Input phase: online courses (combining synchronous and asynchronous components) that provide participants with relevant knowledge, tools, and methods to tackle societal challenges.